 - Channel your inner Picaso and do squirt gun painting.

-- Michaels has taken their kids classes online!
-Classes include slime, paint pour, clay pot gnomes, Perler beads, friendship bracelets and more.
+- Michaels maintains a collection of kids’ classes online!
+Classes include slime, paint pour, clay pot gnomes, Perler beads, friendship bracelets, and more.

 - Start a scrapbook and include notes from friends and family!